-MOENA COMMITTEE POLICY
+Missouri Emergency Nurses Association (MOENA) COMMITTEE POLICY

-To define the committees at the State Council level
+To define the committees at the MOENA level

-To define the expectations of the State Council Committee chairs
+To define the expectations of the MOENA Committee chairs

-To define the succession of the State Council, Committee Chairs and Co-Chairs
+To define the succession of the MOENA Board of Directors, Committee Chairs and Co-Chairs

-The State Council shall have committees appointed in sufficient numbers necessary to address the State Council objectives, professional practice, special interests, and State Council programs.
-The State Council may appoint committees to research and address issues identified by the council officers as circumstances warrant.
+MOENA shall have committees appointed in sufficient numbers necessary to address the State Council objectives, professional practice, special interests, and State Council programs.
+The MOENA Board of Directors may appoint committees to research and address issues identified by the council officers as circumstances warrant.

 Committee Chair and Co-Chair Expectations

-State Committee Chairs must meet the Participating Member Policy requirements.
+MOENA Committee Chairs must meet the Participating Member Policy requirements.

-State Committee Chairs are expected to submit an electronic report to the secretary at least two weeks prior to the State Council meeting.
+MOENA Committee Chairs are expected to submit an electronic report to the secretary at least two weeks prior to the State Council meeting.

-State Committee Chairs will prepare and present (or arrange to be presented by another committee member) a report on the progress of committee work at each State Council meeting.
+MOENA Committee Chairs will prepare and present (or arrange to be presented by another committee member) a report on the progress of committee work at each State Council meeting.

 It is expected that all committee Chairs and Co-Chairs will be available to the general membership by phone or email and that one of the two will respond within five (5) business days.